scheema/Conversation-Bot/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-banking-chatbot.svg?branch=master)](https://travis-ci.org/IBM/watson-banking-chatbot)
 ![Bluemix Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)

-# Create a banking chatbot with FAQ discovery, anger detection and natural language understanding
+# Create a chatbot with RPA FAQ as a proof of concept
-In this developer journey, we will create a chatbot using Node.js and Watson Conversation.
-The Conversation flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
-For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.
+In this developer journey, we will show how to create a basic chatbot using Node.js and Watson Assist (conversation) service.
+This basic Conversation flow can be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
+Additionally for detailed questions, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.

-When the reader has completed this journey, they will understand how to:
+After developing this Chatbot the developer will understand how to:

 * Create a chatbot that converses via a web UI using Watson Conversation and Node.js
+* Customize the Watson Assist with Intents, Entities and Dialog Flows using the tools

+Future enhancements:
 * Use Watson Discovery with passage retrieval to find answers in FAQ documents
 * Use Watson Tone Analyzer to detect emotion in a conversation
 * Identify entities with Watson Natural Language Understanding

 ![](doc/source/images/architecture.png)

+## Included components for Basic Chatbot UseCase

+* [IBM Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html): Build, test and deploy a bot or virtual agent across mobile devices, messaging platforms, or even on a physical robot.

+## Even though the base case use one service, all the following are needed for code to work
+* wbc-conversation-service
+* wbc-discovery-service
+* wbc-natural-language-understanding-service
+* wbc-tone-analyzer-service

-## Flow
+## Flow for Future enhancements
 1. The FAQ documents are added to the Discovery collection.
 2. The user interacts with a chatbot via the app UI.
 3. User input is processed with Tone Analyzer to detect anger.
 An anger score is added to the context.